Amtrak – Back On Track?

 A recent article in the WSJ spoke about Richard Anderson – previously the boss at Delta – who took over at Amtrak and has nearly eliminated Amtrak's operating losses.
 That sounds great, but ironically many are not happy about the changes.

-The company was bleeding money on many of its long distance routes – as this chart shows.
+The company was bleeding money on many of its long-distance routes – as this chart shows.
 It also shows that the NE route is funding the rest of the routes.

 He saw his role as treating Amtrak like a business rather than a social utility, and that has brought some significant changes.
-He has cut some long-distance train routes and instead offered more frequent service where demand and the population is growing.
+He has cut some long-distance train routes and instead offered more frequent service where demand and the population are growing.
 This has not gone down well in rural states and districts that to some extent rely on long-haul train routes.